Ideas for innovation may come from various sources, including:

 - Disrupting current systems; and replacing them with newer ones

-Focusing on all these channels to build a healthy portfolio of innovation ideas that helps business success in short-term as well as in long-term.
-Not only this, depending on the categorization, there is a specific process for validating and implementing ideas.
+Focus on all three channels to build a healthy portfolio of innovation ideas that helps business success in short-term as well as in long-term.